-Autumn is basically here and that means apple picking season in and around Seattle is just around the corner.
+Autumn is just around the corner and that means u-pick apples are popping up near Seattle.
 Being that Washington produces the most apples for consumption in the nation, picking apples is a must.
 Luckily for you, there are plenty of spots where you can enjoy picking your own.
 Here are 10 of the best u-pick apple orchards around Seattle.

 This Snohomish Farm has 5 acres of delicious Honeycrisp and Jonagold apples for you to pick while supplies last.
 Best of all, you can walk among the trees to select your apples just the way you like them.
 Might as well see just how many pounds you can pick.

 When: Monday-Friday 10 am-6 pm, Saturday & Sunday 9 am-6 pm

 This family heritage farm has been growing sustainable fruits and vegetables for more than 130 years so you know that they know a thing or two about apples.
 The ranch has an assortment of apples although they have not released details on this year’s apple season.

 When: Friday & Saturday 2 pm-6 pm

 Where: 16397 Highway 12 Clarkston, WA